stefanvstein/testify/README.md

 ```
 You evaluate content of top level test-comment expressions by supplying the namespace to one of the three functions `eval-as-use`, `eval-all` or `eval-in-ns`, that recognize the test-comment.

 *Note that only the content of top level test-comments in the source file will be evaluated.
 Nested test-comments will just be like ordinary comments, ignored.
-We don't want deeply nested suprises.*
+We don't want deeply nested surprises.*

 Other parts of the the source file will be considered, slightly different depending on evaluation method, before evaluating test-comments.
 The test-comments are thereafter evaluated from top to bottom as they appear.